th7mo/notes/keychain.md

 ---
 title: "Keychain"
 description: "A practical manager for ssh-agent"
+isPublic: true
 ---

 [Keychain](https://www.funtoo.org/Funtoo:Keychain) can be used to add [SSH keys](ssh-key) to the ssh-agent.
 Keychain does not come pre-installed on most systems, so first install Keychain:

 ```sh
 sudo apt install keychain